 The purpose of the Statement of Investment Principles (“the Statement”) is to document the principles and policies governing decisions about the investment of the assets of the Baker Group of Companies Retirement Benefits Scheme (“the Scheme”).
 This statement has been prepared by the Trustees of the Baker Group of Companies Retirement Benefits Scheme (“the Trustees”).
-It sets out the Trustees’ policy for complying with the Pensions Act 1995 and the Occupational Pension Scheme (Investment) Regulations 2005 and is adopted with effect from July 2015
+It sets out the Trustees’ policy for complying with the Pensions Act 1995 and associated legislation including the Occupational Pension Schemes (Investment) Regulations 2005 (as amended). is adopted with effect from September 2020

 The Trustees seek to maintain a good working relationship with the Company and will discuss any proposed changes to the Statement with the Company.
 However, the Trustees’ fiduciary obligations are to the Scheme’s members and will take precedence over the Company’s wishes.

 The Scheme’s investment arrangements, based on the principles set out in this Statement, are detailed in the Investment Implementation Policy Document (“IIPD”).
 Both documents are available to members on request.

 The Scheme is governed by its Trust Deed and Rules which sets out all of the benefits in detail and specifies the Trustees’ investment powers.
 The investment powers do not conflict with this Statement.

 Mercer has confirmed in writing to the Trustees that it has the appropriate knowledge and experience to give the advice required by the Pensions Act 1995 and the Occupational Pension Scheme (Investment) Regulations 2005.

 The Trustees do not expect to revise this Statement frequently because it covers broad principles rather than their implementation.
 The Trustees will review it at least once every three years and without delay upon a material change to the Scheme or the Company.

 2.1 Overall investment policy falls into two parts: